Injection Measurement Vial & Carburetor Maintenance

 Solex 40PII-4, solid or split shaft, 0.35ml

-all Solex are adjusted the same way, by adjusting the two
+all Solex are adjusted the same way, by adjusting the two nuts on

-them out to decrease injection
+to decrease injection

 Solex 32PBIC/PBJ and 40PBIC/PICB, 0.5ml